cjgronlund/project-rome/project-rome-docs/user-activities/ios/how-to-guides/user-activities-ios.md

 }
 ```

-At this point, you should have a **UserActivityChannel** reference in `channel`.
+At this point, you should have an **MCDUserActivityChannel** reference in `channel`.

 ## Create and publish a User Activity

-The following code shows how a new **MCDUserActivity** instance is created in the sample.
+The following sample code shows how a new **MCDUserActivity** instance is created.

 ```ObjectiveC
 - (IBAction)createActivityButton:(id)sender